svanellewee/peculiar-computing/content/posts/building-for-a-real-device.md

 draft: true
 ---

 So the other day my buddy Shane gifted me an old ASUS transformer (T100TA).
 Very generious of him!
-Since it's a windows laptop and I'm a masochist, obviously I wanted to install Linux on it.
-Luckly a lot of the work was done already by [this gentleman](http://www.jfwhome.com/2016/01/04/latest-steps-to-install-ubuntu-on-the-asus-t100ta/).
-Some additional notes was found [here](https://wiki.debian.org/InstallingDebianOn/Asus/T100TA) After some restling with the debian non-free netinstaller(add link), I managed to get a running 32bit debian installation!
+Since it's a windows laptop and I'm a masochist, I obviously wanted to install Linux on it.
+Luckily a lot of the work was done already by [this gentleman](http://www.jfwhome.com/2016/01/04/latest-steps-to-install-ubuntu-on-the-asus-t100ta/).
+Some additional notes was found [here](https://wiki.debian.org/InstallingDebianOn/Asus/T100TA) After some wrestling[^1]  with the debian [non-free multi-arch netinstaller](https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/), I managed to get a running 32bit debian installation!

 I got a few very simple apps running.. and [Quakespasm](http://quakespasm.sourceforge.net/).
 You know, the essentials.
 But despite the documentation found, I still couldn't make sound work.

-After doing some more reading I realised that the device was able to handle 64bit kernels (the boot infrastructure still ran 32bit for some reason) I had hoped that maybe the drivers I was trying was perhaps only available for 64bit, therefor, I attempted to install the 64bit version of the same debian distro.
+After doing some more reading I realised that the device was able to handle 64bit kernels (the boot infrastructure still ran 32bit for some reason) I had hoped that maybe the drivers I was trying was perhaps better maintained for the 64bit case, therefor, I attempted to install the 64bit version of the same debian distro.

 Failure!
 Sound still didn't work on the 64bit version.
 None of the web resources seemed to have had any effective advice for making it work.
-This set me off on a mission: _Build my own kernel, and figure out how to debug hardware on Linux_.
+This set me off on a mission:

+1. Build my own linux for an actual piece of hardware and
+2. Figure out how to debug hardware on Linux.

+# Let's build for an actual device

 ## Step zero: Download Linux Source
 I decided to get the latest greatest kernel, because why not?
 (Maybe we'll see why not later..)
 You can check my previous post [here]({{< ref "posts/build-a-kernel-from-scratch" >}}).
 I was hoping to use the currently installed debian 64bit kernel configuration to base my kernel build on it (copy, paste and adapt.)